 Other art prints by Egyptian 21st Dynasty

-The journey of the Sun god Re, detail from the inner coffin of Nespawershefyt Funerary papyrus of Djedkhonsouefankh depicting Geb and Nut Hymn to the God Ra and to the Sacred Bird (detail) Detail from the papyrus of Nespakashuty, New Kingdom Detail from the papyrus of Nespakashuty showing the god Geb separated from his wife, the goddess Nut, Third Intermediate Period Detail from the Book of the Dead of the Priest Aha-Mer Depicting Anubis Weighing the Heart of the Deceased Against the Feather of Truth Funerary papyrus of Djedkhonsouefankh depicting the judgement of the deceased Detail from the Book of the Dead of the priest Aha-Mer depicting a barque and a farming scene, Third Intermediate Period Egyptian antiquity: Lake of Fire to Hell.
+Book of mythological images of Nespakachuty, the separation of heaven and earth with the solar boat The journey of the Sun god Re, detail from the inner coffin of Nespawershefyt Funerary papyrus of Djedkhonsouefankh depicting Geb and Nut Funerary mask of Psusennes I (c.1039-991 BC) Third Intermediate Period Detail from the papyrus of Nespakashuty showing the god Geb separated from his wife, the goddess Nut, Third Intermediate Period Detail from the Book of the Dead of the Priest Aha-Mer Depicting Anubis Weighing the Heart of the Deceased Against the Feather of Truth Hymn to the God Ra and to the Sacred Bird (detail) Detail from the Book of the Dead of the priest Aha-Mer depicting a barque and a farming scene, Third Intermediate Period Osiris Receives Tributes from Four Deities Funerary papyrus of Serimen, priest of Amon, detail of the creation of the world, separation of Geb and Nut Egyptian antiquity: Lake of Fire to Hell.
 Papyrus from a Book of the Dead.
-Papyrus of the 21st dynasty Papyrus depicting husband and wife before Osiris Psychostasis (Weighing Souls) Osiris Receives Tributes from Four Deities Egyptian antiquity: sarcophagus of painted wood by Boutehamon, royal scribe.
-From Thebes.
-21st dynasty.
-Detail representing the creation of the world, Nout the goddess of Heaven separates from Geb, the god of Earth.
-Turin, Egyptian Museum Funerary mask of Psusennes I (c.1039-991 BC) Third Intermediate Period The Sycamore goddess Nut pouring a liquid drunk by the bird-like soul of Nespawershefyt
+Papyrus of the 21st dynasty The Sycamore goddess Nut pouring a liquid drunk by the bird-like soul of Nespawershefyt Mythological papyrus of Imenemsaouf, Third Intermediate Period, c.1000 BC (detail) Thoth, the God of the Moon, in the Form of a Man with the Head of an Ibis Funerary papyrus of Djedkhonsouefankh depicting the judgement of the deceased

 Discover more works by Egyptian 21st Dynasty